orangejuice/blog/data/activity/movie-弥留之国的爱丽丝-第二季-2022/record.en.md

 date: 2022-12-29 08:49:30+08:00
 douban:
   rating: 6.3
-  subtitle: "2022 / Japan / Action Science-Fiction Suspense Thriller Fantasy /
+  subtitle: 2022 / Japan / Action Sci-Fi Mystery Thriller Fantasy / Directed by
-    Directed by Shinsuke Sato / Starring: Kento Yamazaki, Tao Tsuchiya"
+    Shinsuke Sato / Starring Kento Yamazaki, Tao Tsuchiya
 ---

-I couldn't make it past the first episode.
-What on earth did they film?
-Overly shocking and exaggerated expressions, aside from the main characters everyone else just dies randomly.
-The invincible halo is exploded, the car flips and they climb out and walk away, Madonna complex always on.
-The male is too cool even when running away with hands in pockets, the female is pristine with a bikini top, smooth skin and soft hair.
-Apart from the final answer being the only temptation left, there is no suspense left, the screenwriters were too lazy to write plot details, and the production team indulged themselves.
-The setting is arbitrary, with blatant display of violent element, sexual element, and touching element to harvest income.
+Couldn't even continue after the first episode.
+What on earth did they make?
+Exaggerated expressions at every turn, only the protagonist survives as everyone else dies randomly.
+The invincibility aura is on full blast, people flip cars, crawl out and walk away, with a savior complex popping up frequently alongside vacant flashbacks.
+Guys stuff hands in pockets even when running away, girls are in pristine tank tops and bikinis, with smooth skin and silky hair.
+While the ultimate question remains intriguing, the mystery is gone, the screenwriters became lazy with the details.
+The crew let loose, carelessly arranging scenes, blatantly showcasing elements of violence, sex, and sentimentality to harvest revenue.